isomerpages/moe-sjijunior/_technology-integration-2023/FAQ.md

 <h4><strong>What is MDM, again?</strong></h4>
 <p>Mobile Device management (MDM) is a third party paid application that allows parents, and school to manage the child/student’s device remotely to manage and monitor screen time. .</p>
 <h4><strong>Must I get the latest iPad?</strong></h4>
 <p>Technology refreshes rapidly, and this learning device will be with your child for the next 3 years.
 The reason we are suggesting parents get the latest technology available right now is for future management.
-Parents can choose not to get the iPad 8th Gen, but minimally, parents must opt for an iPad that supports the models mentioned earlier in the FAQ</p>
+Parents should purchase the latest base model of the iPad which currently is the iPad 9th Gen.</p>
 <h4><strong>Can I get other peripherals later?</strong></h4>
 <p>At the start, your child will be learning the basic operations for the device and will not require peripherals like keyboard and pencil.
 For convenience, the vendor is instructed to factor common peripherals in a bundle.
 Parents can decide to purchase peripherals at a later date.</p>
 <h4><strong>Why is the school getting the MDM?</strong></h4>